Columbia Community Health Compact

 This Compact is our continued commitment to recognize our shared responsibility for our collective health and well-being, informed by science and founded on mutual caring and respect.
 It is important for us to do all we can to keep each other protected, while maintaining the vibrancy that is a hallmark of the Columbia learning and social environment.
 The President’s COVID-19 Task Force and its Public Health Working Group provide us with the support we need to keep our campus safe.

 As Members of This Compact, Each of Us Commits to:

-- Get vaccinated (excluding those with an approved medical or religious exemption)
+- Get vaccinated and boosted (excluding those with an approved medical or religious exemption)

-- Comply with any requirements to use face coverings or physical distancing
+- Comply with any requirements to use masks indoors and in other settings as specified

-- Respect that there may be Columbia affiliates who choose to wear face coverings when not required and that no judgments or assumptions should be made with respect to these individuals
+- Respect Columbia affiliates who choose to wear masks when not required

 - Follow signs and guidance posted throughout campus spaces and buildings